Manager Guidance – Buy, Bank and Unpaid Leave

 It is recognised that there are growing demands placed on employees to try and achieve a work-life balance.
 By allowing flexibility in working arrangements and this scheme can assist with accommodating individual circumstances subject to the needs of your individual service.

-Attendance criteria has been removed for Buy and Bank applications made this year (2023) – previously, employees had to meet a minimum of 97% attendance level from 1st January to 31st December to qualify for the scheme.
+Attendance criteria had been removed for Buy and Bank applications made in 2023 – previously, employees had to meet a minimum of 97% attendance level from 1st January to 31st December to qualify for the scheme.
 Further information can be found in the Buy and Bank Leave Scheme Employee Guidance.

-This year, the period of application will commence on 1st November 2023 and approved applications must be received and authorised by the manager no later than 10th December 2023.
+The period of application will commence from approximately November and approved applications must be received and authorised by the manager no later than the deadline date which will be communicated to all staff.

 Line managers should note that any type of leave request should only be authorised if it can be accommodated in line with the needs of the service and that cover requirements are considered and the use of overtime not considered an option.